On R List of Movie Reviews

 It'll be easy to say Red Corner is the one that got Richard Gere banned from entering China.

 But that's not true.
-His intense support for Tibet and the Dalai Lama is the primary reason, having become interested in
+His intense support for Tibet and the Dalai Lama is the primary reason, having become

-Buddhism during his twenties.
+interested in Buddhism during his twenties.
 Therefore, I was surprised to see him in a Chinese setting.
-What happened is the filmmakers
+What

-shot a lot of footage in China and had the images used for reconstruction of Beijing right in Los Angeles along with the CGI work.
+happened is the filmmakers shot a lot of footage in China and had the images used for reconstruction of Beijing

-In other words, Richard Gere was never in China to send his personal "fuck you" message.
+right in Los Angeles along with the CGI work.
+In other words, Richard Gere was never in China to send his personal

-Back to Red Corner, it's not good, bringing back memories of Midnight Express and
+Back to Red Corner, it's not good, bringing back memories of

 Brokedown Palace.

-Bai Ling plays a stupid, useless, and brainwashed state-sponsored lawyer who's not worth caring about, hence the loss of
+Bai Ling plays a stupid, useless, and brainwashed state-sponsored lawyer who's not worth caring about, hence the

-It's amazing to see how much Jack Moore can remember and recall the tiniest but significant information that'll ultimately
+It's amazing to see how much Jack Moore can remember and recall the tiniest but significant information that'll

-exonerate him.
+ultimately exonerate him.
 The idea of him asking for an English-translated book on Chinese laws is laughable.
-They'll make up anything

-as long as there's no public embarrassment of being wrong.
-Sometimes, the scenes jump ahead rapidly in order to wrap up
+They'll make up anything as long as there's no public embarrassment of being wrong.
+Sometimes, the scenes jump

-the story with a predictable ending.
-If Jack Moore's eyeglasses have been stepped on, then how is it possible that he can "see"?
+stepped on, then how is it possible that he could "see"?

 All in all, Bai Ling's unlikeable character is the number one undoing of Red Corner.